 With the recent change of government in 2015, the Nigerian educational system has experienced some ups and downs.
 Though faced with serious challenges, tertiary institutions are taking steps to upgrade the quality of education.
 Between 2016 and 2017, several landmark events and changes have taken place in the educational sector, and we will outline some of them here.

 NYSC Will Not Be Scrapped

-In Nigeria, every graduate is supposed to undergo the NYSC (National Youth Service Corps) program in order to develop the country further.
-During this program, a graduate is deployed to another part of the country to serve for a year.
+In Nigeria, every graduate is supposed to undergo the NYSC (National Youth Service Corps) programme in order to develop the country further.
+During this programme, a graduate is deployed to another part of the country to serve for a year.

-However, in 2016, concerns were raised from various individuals and bodies calling on the federal government to abolish this program.
-There were many reasons for this, but the main areas of concern included attacks on students, neglect of students during emergency situations, students falling ill during their placements and in some instances even fatalities.
+However, in 2016, concerns were raised from various individuals and bodies calling on the federal government to abolish this programme.
+There were many reasons, but the main areas of concern included attacks on students, neglect of students during emergency situations, students falling ill during their placements and in some instances, even fatalities.
 Despite the concerns, the Minister of Youth Development and Sports stated that the initiative was to remain in place.